bryanspearman/SERF-Board/README.md

 # S.E.R.F.
 Board (Script Effective Responses Fast) [![Build Status](https://travis-ci.com/bryanspearman/biff-assist.svg?branch=master)](https://travis-ci.com/bryanspearman/biff-assist)

 A web application designed to assist people with writing effective responses to high conflict messages that they have received.
-[Bill Eddy's BIFF concept] (Brief, Informative, Friendly, Firm) is at the center of this little tool.
-So take BIFF and your S.E.R.F.
-Board for a spin!<br>
+[Bill Eddy's BIFF concept] (Brief, Informative, Friendly, Firm) is at your finger tips to keep you on track.
+So it's time to learn to S.E.R.F.!<br>
-[Try out the live demo here]
+[Try it out]

 ## Motivation: